toa-io/comq/readme.md

 In these or other similar scenarios, it is recommended to call `IO.seal()` to stop receiving new messages, ensure that any code execution that may send outgoing messages is completed before calling `IO.close()`.

+### Reply stream shutdown

+All current [Reply streams](#reply-streams) of the corresponding Producer or Consumer instance are destroyed when:

+- the `IO.seal` function is called on the Consumer
+- the `IO.close` function is called on the Producer

 ## Diagnostics